 20 Apr What to Expect During Chemotherapy

+Wondering what to expect during chemotherapy?
+You are not alone.
 Preparing for your first chemotherapy appointment can be stressful and overwhelming.
 It is a new experience, and you may be wondering about the procedure itself and its side effects.
 It can be challenging, but you don’t have to worry about going into this experience alone.
-This article can shed some light on what you can expect during your chemotherapy appointment and what to do after.
+This article can shed some light on what to expect during your chemotherapy appointment and what to do after.

 What is Chemotherapy?

 Chemotherapy is a cancer treatment that uses one or more drugs to kill fast-growing cells like cancer cells in your body.
 Unlike radiation or surgery, chemotherapy can work through your entire body.